 The consolidated entity makes critical judgements in respect of carrying forward exploration and evaluation assets in the Statement of Financial Position.
 Exploration and evaluation expenditure may be capitalised in certain circumstances.
-Recoverability of the carrying amount of any exploration and evaluation assets is dependent on the successful development and commercial exploitation or sale of the respective areas of interest.
+Directors review the commercial arrangements in relation to farm in agreements to ensure that the relationships are managed and activities are conducted to support carrying forward expenditure Recoverability of the carrying amount of any exploration and evaluation assets is dependent on the continued support of farm-in partners and the successful development and commercial exploitation or sale of the respective areas of interest.